Last Updated on January 23, 2023 by Jim Ferri

 The award-winning theme park Silver Dollar City and diverse live entertainment offerings draw vacationers of all ages and interests.
 When school is in session, the number of families from great distances goes down during the week, so empty-nest baby boomers and seniors do predominate.

-But on weekends throughout the year, and all summer long, Branson is filled with families enjoying everything Branson has to offer.
-Families make up roughly 36.5% of its visitors (and nearly 40% in the summer) and the average age of a vacationer is 56.7 years old.
+But on weekends throughout the year, and all summer long, Branson is filled with families.
+Families also make up 36% of its visitors (and nearly 40% in the summer) and the average age of a vacationer is 56.7 years old.

 And not all come by motor coaches.
 Family cars are the most common mode of travel and the charming Springfield/Branson Airport draws many travelers as well.